The Demi-Gods and Semi-Devils (2013 TV series)

-The Demi-Gods and Semi-Devils is a Chinese television series adapted from Louis Cha's novel Demi-Gods and Semi-Devils.
-It is produced by the companies Zhejiang Hua Ce Media and Dong Yang Da Qian Media, and directed by Hong Kong television series director Lai Shui-ching.
-Filming started on 10 November 2012.
-The series was first aired on Hunan TV on 22 December 2013.
+The Demi-Gods and Semi-Devils is a Chinese wuxia television series adapted from the novel Demi-Gods and Semi-Devils by Jin Yong.
+Directed by Lai Shui-ching and others, it starred Wallace Chung, Kim Ki-bum, Han Dong, Lemon Zhang and Jia Qing.
+Shooting for the series started on 10 November 2012, and the series was first aired on Hunan TV on 22 December 2013.